-By the end of a week or so, your seedlings' stems should be looking strong.
-They will probably be growing some new, tough looking leaves.
+By the end of a week or so, your seedlings' stems should be looking thick and strong.
+The plants will probably be growing some new, tough looking leaves.
 Their roots should be starting to just poke out of the drainage holes in their pots.
 When the seedlings have been exposed all day and all night to the elements, they are ready to plant.